eHive

 eHive accounts purchase a subscription for their usage on eHive either yearly or every 5 years. eHive’s subscription covers use of the software, storage and ongoing development of the product.

-You can have 50MB of media storage on eHive for free.
+You can have 50MB of media storage on eHive for free with a Starter account.
 Each image or PDF uploaded uses the same amount as it’s file size (e.g. if the original image is 1MB, this uses 1MB of storage on eHive).

 Our pricing structure breaks down the cost for each storage level for either a 1 year or 5 year subscription.